agl-alexglopez/heap-allocator-workshop/README.md

 ### My Optional Program

-This was a program we created to test our heap allocators in a more "real" context.
+This was a program to help test the allocators in "real" `c` context.
 Ideally we would take a previous program that utilized the heap and exchange all standard library heap calls and replace them with our own, along with a few other steps such as initializing our heap segment.
 I left the program I tested with, a simple text parsing program, but you could replace this with anything you would like.
-Just use my heap allocator as the backing for it.
+Just use any heap allocator as the backing for it.

 #### How to Use My Optional Program